dfuenzalida/CodeSandbox/README.md

 Groovy Version: 3.0.7 JVM: 1.8.0_275 Vendor: AdoptOpenJDK OS: Linux
 ```

 Note that in the output above, the Java version reported is `1.8.0_275`.
 This is fine because it's the *Java runtime installed in the container*.
-The service (GroovyService) will run on a different JDK.
+The service (CodeSandbox) will run on a different JDK.

 ## Running locally